 Firefighting can be divided into two methods: Interior attack and outside defensive mode.
 When firefighter staffing is adequate, and a fire is attacked early, firefighters go for the interior attack.
-They ventilate the building and get inside with self-contained breathing apparatus to reach the seat of the fire.
-The fire is knocked and fire loss is stopped.
+They may ventilate the building at the proper time and get inside with self-contained breathing apparatus to reach the seat of the fire.
+They may initially hit the fire from the outside with a powerful stream of water, then progress with an interior attack.
+Ultimately, the fire is knocked and fire loss is stopped.

 [See also CHICAGO FIRE DEPARTMENT Definitions ...]